 - 1. All controlled substances prohibited by law - 2. all alcoholic beverages - 3.
-Tobacco products including cigarettes, snuff and chewing tobacco - 4.
+Tobacco products including cigarettes, snuff, vape, e-cigarettes and chewing tobacco - 4.
 Any prescription or over-the-counter drug, except those for which permission to use in school has been granted pursuant to school policy.

-► IMPLEMENTATION OF SCHOOL DRUG AND ALCOHOL ABUSE POLICY
+►IMPLEMENTATION OF SCHOOL DRUG AND ALCOHOL ABUSE POLICY